- » Account Request

 The current Maintenance Management System (MMS) has been in place for 28 years and has not been updated since 1998.
 HSU is the last remaining user of the system in the world, and support is extremely limited.
 By adopting a new solution, Facilities Management will be able to move to a more efficient web-based environment for work requests, work order processing, purchasing, inventory control, chargebacks, key control, and fleet maintenance, as well as enable both staff and customers to monitor and track work requests.

-1/28/15: Traci Ferdolage has selected the AssetWorks AiM tool, with services and license provided by CSU Fresno and consulting / project management services from CKIS consulting.
-CKIS consulting completed the business process and fit/gap analysis for implementation of the AiM AssetWorks tool at HSU.
-The draft report is in review with Facilities Management, expected to be final by early February and will include their priorities for implementation and process changes.
-The final version of this document will be used in a variety of ways: by CKIS to prepare a cost / requirements document for HSU's completion, necessary for development of the implementation proposal and phased implementation timeline; shared with ITS Management, where a meeting will be held with Facilities Management in February to begin identifying where, when and how ITS technical resources may be needed for this hosted-implementation; reference for modules to be provided as part of our agreement with Fresno.
-The development of a draft Memorandum of Understanding (MOU) with Fresno is in progress between ITS, Facilities Management and Contracts & Procurement.
-Timelines will be revised once the schedule has been determined.
+1/28/15: Traci Ferdolage has selected the AssetWorks AiM tool, with services and license provided by CSU Fresno and consulting/project management services from CKIS Consulting.
+CKIS has completed the business process and fit/gap analysis for implementation of the AiM AssetWorks tool at HSU.
+The draft report is in review with Facilities Management, and is expected to be final by early February; it will include priorities for implementation and process changes.
+The final version of this document will be: used by CKIS to prepare a cost/requirements document for HSU's completion, which will be required for developing the implementation proposal and phased implementation timeline; shared with ITS Management, who will meet with Facilities Management in February to begin identifying where, when and how ITS technical resources may be needed for solution implementation; as a reference for the modules to be provided as part of our agreement with Fresno.
+A draft Memorandum of Understanding (MOU) with Fresno is in progress between ITS, Facilities Management and Contracts & Procurement; timelines will be revised once the schedule has been determined.

 12/12/14: Investigation continues into a CO-supported solution for the Maintenance Management System, which would leverage an agreement currently held by Fresno with AssetWorks.
 Discussions are underway with a consulting company familiar with CSU AssetWorks installations; business process and fit/gap sessions scheduled for January will help shape potential business changes and best use of the AssetWorks tool.
 Should final decisions result in an agreement with Fresno, this consulting company would likely be re-engaged to help coordinate product implementation.
 Timelines will be revised once the final direction and schedule have been determined.